thenoviceoof/strangely-specific-cutlery-divider/README.md

 This is a 2D OpenSCAD plan for a cutlery divider for a very specific drawer.

+The only files kept reasonably up to date are dividers.scad and dividers.dxf.

 # Dimension measurements

 Drawer is 248x489mm (9.76x19.25in).